airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 There are two types of concepts: dimensions and attributes.
 Dimensions, when combined, allow to uniquely identify statistical data.
 Attributes on the other hand do not help identifying statistical data, but they add useful information (like the unit of measure or the number of decimals).
+Dimensions and attributes are known as "components".

 The measurement of some phenomenon (e.g. the figure 1.2953 mentioned above) is known as an "observation" in SDMX.
 Observations are grouped together into a "data set".
 However, there